adh319/Lunox/README.md

 ],
 ```

-`5.` Go to `./src/settings/emoji.js`, open the file and fill out the emoji variables.
+`5.` Go to `./src/settings/emoji.js`, open the file and fill out the emoji values.

 `6.` Start the bot by running.